Name That Rash: 6 Common Skin Conditions (and How to Treat Them)

 What causes psoriasis: This skin rash is the result of your immune system attacking the skin’s cells, and creating new ones too quickly, which then build up into the plaques.
 There’s no one single cause, but the condition runs in families.
 Stress, obesity, smoking and having many infections (particularly strep throat) increase your risk.

 How to treat psoriasis: The first step is generally topical steroids, which can be used for a week or two at a time to clear up the plaques.
 For ongoing treatment, people use a synthetic form of vitamin D (which slows skin growth), medicated shampoos and retinoids (a topical version of vitamin A).
 Daily exposure to sunlight also seems to help, as does moisturizing well.
 For more serious cases, options include oral medications that suppress the immune system and phototherapy done in a doctor’s office with a special light.
+(Discover more applications of light therapy.)

 Possible red flag: Serious cases can involve the joints, a condition called psoriatic arthritis.
 Also, psoriasis increases your chances of having some other diseases, including type 2 diabetes, cardiovascular disease and autoimmune conditions such as Crohn’s—all of which are, like psoriasis, linked to inflammation.